This general information applies for both residential and commercial properties

 What if you want to change a building's use?

 If you want to change the way all or part of a building is used, a change of use permit is likely required, even if construction is not planned.
-As there are different code requirements dependent on the use of a building; a building evaluation may have to be conducted to ensure that the existing building can support the proposed use.
+As there are different code requirements dependent on the use (hazard identified with the use) of a building; a building evaluation may have to be conducted to ensure that the existing building can support the proposed new use.
+If the hazard is deemed greater to the building construction, then a building permit will be required to effect construction to bring the building to the standard necessary for the new use.
+If the hazard is deemed the same or less than the previous use and no significant construction needs occur on the property then a change of use permit is approved.

 What happens if you don't get a building permit?

 The Building Code Act, 1992, states; anyone who is charged and found guilty of building without a permit can be fined up to $50,000 for a first offence and up to $100,000 for later offences.

 What other approvals may be required?